Common Name: Globe-Podded Hoary Cress

 Provincial Designation: Noxious

-Globe-podded hoary cress, also called pepper-grass, is native to Europe and Asia.
+Globe-podded hoary cress is native to Europe and Asia.
 Together with the closely related lens-podded hoary cress, it was introduced to North America in the early 1900s.
 It was likely introduced as a contaminant of alfalfa seed or horse feed.
-The seeds have been used to make pepper, hence the common name of pepper-grass.
+The seeds have been used to make a pepper substitute, hence the common name of pepper-grass.

-Globe-podded hoary cress can be an aggressive invader that forms dense monocultures in open grasslands and riparian areas.
+Globe-podded hoary cress can be an aggressive invader that forms dense single plant type stand (monocultures) in open grasslands and wet areas.
 It also serves as a host for insect pests of crops.

 This weed has 5-8 mm wide white flowers with four petals.
-Numerous flowers are borne at the end of the stem in flat topped clusters.
+All the Brassica (mustards and cabbage) species - including hoary cresses - have 6 stamens (male parts): 4 tall and 2 short.
+Numerous flowers are borne at the end of the stem in flat-topped clusters.

 Stems are erect, sometimes have hairs, and grow 15-35 cm high.